framps/raspiBackupDoc/en/src/updates.md

 # Updates

-From time to time a new version of *raspiBackup* is made available for download. which contains new functions, extensions and small fixes.
+From time to time a new version of *raspiBackup* is made available for download which contains new functions, extensions and small fixes.

 This is indicated by *raspiBackup* when it is invoked and in any notification.